-Fishing net is a key piece of equipment for a fisherman, but the thin nature of the net lends itself to tears and holes.
+The fishing net is a key piece of equipment for a fisherman, but the thin nature of the net lends itself to tears and holes.
 Fishing nets are made of small boxes created from thin cords and to repair a rip it is important to create a symmetrical box to maintain the structural integrity of the net.
-A netting needle is the primary tool for this mending, and a few other basic tools can complete the project.
+A netting needle is a primary tool for this mending, and a few other basic tools can complete the project.

 Thread a netting needle with about 12 inches of netting thread.
 Both a netting needle and netting thread can be found at most craft stores, and can sometimes be found at outdoor supply stores.
 Knot the end of the thread.